 Bob Saget was a comic who starred in two very popular ABC shows of the 1990s: Full House and America’s Funniest Home Videos.
 He was also the voice of the adult Ted on How I Met Your Mother.
 He died Sunday at the age of 65.

 Ronnie Spector sang lead for the ’60s girl group The Ronettes, known for such songs as “Be My Baby,” “Walking in the Rain,” and “Baby I Love You.”
-She also sang backup vocals on Eddie Money’s “Take Me Home Tonight” and was a regular on David Letterman’s annual Christmas show.
+She also sang backup vocals on Eddie Money’s “Take Me Home Tonight.”
 She died Wednesday at the age of 78.

 Dwayne Hickman starred in The Many Loves of Dobie Gillis in the late ’50s/early ’60s.
 He was a regular on The Bob Cummings Show before that and later became an executive at CBS.
 He died Sunday at the age of 87.